The Moore Law Firm PLLC is constantly evolving and striving to maintain itself as a leading divorce and family law firm in Virginia.

 Our divorce and family lawyers are ready to represent clients anywhere in Virginia.
 We regularly appear in Juvenile and Domestic Relations District Courts and Circuit Courts in Lynchburg, Roanoke,Charlottesville, Forest, Farmville, and Rustburg as well as surrounding areas including the counties of Bedford, Amherst, Campbell, Appomattox, Nelson, Roanoke, Albemarle, Prince Edward, and Buckingham, to name just a few.
-However, our experience with divorce matters includes cases ranging from Richmond to Charlottesville as well.
+However, our experience with divorce matters includes cases ranging from Richmond to Fairfax as well.

 Brian R. Moore also represents clients who wish to appeal a divorce or family case to the Virginia Court of Appeals or the Supreme Court of Virginia.